arkime/arkime/parliament/README.md

   // whether the cluster is offline (boolean, defaults to false)
   // requests will not be made for health and stats for a disabled cluster
   disabled: false,

+  // which type of cluster this is. types include:
+  // noAlerts - no alerts, stats, health, link to cluster
+  // mutiviewer - no alerts, no stats, health, link to cluster
+  // disabled - no alets, no stats, no health, no link to cluster
+  type: 'multiviewer',

   // whether the cluster is a multiviewer (boolean, defaults to false)
   // requests will not be made for stats for a multiviewer